 She has performed on both coasts, including at the Cathedral of Saint John the Divine in New York and Washington National Cathedral, and at Spoleto, the Oregon Bach Festival, Philadelphia International Festival of the Arts and most recently the Uncommon Music Festival in Sitka, Alaska.
 She serves as organ scholar at Saint Mark’s Church, Locust Street and has been on the faculties of Curtis Summerfest and the 2018 Philadelphia Pipe Organ Encounter.
 Clara also enjoys composing, transcribing and playing chamber music on piano and harpsichord.
 She is a Curtis resident assistant.

-David J. Hughes returns to the Colloquium faculty this year as director of the Refresher Chant Choir for Men and Women.
+David J. Hughes returns to the Colloquium faculty this year as director of a Polyphony Choir.
 David will also lead the new music seminar again this year.
 The new music seminar offers composers the opportunity to hone their craft with colleagues in two breakouts during the week.
 There will also be a New Music Reading Session open to all participants, where the best compositions from the new music seminar will be sung by conference participants.
 David will also present a breakout session on singing polyphonic music from manuscripts.
-David will also play continuo for the Friday polyphonic Mass, in which Michael Haydn’s setting of the Missa pro defunctis will be performed.

 David is Organist & Choirmaster at St. Mary Church in Norwalk, Connecticut, where he oversees a program of seven choirs, including the professional St. Mary’s Schola Cantorum, which specializes in late medieval and early Renaissance polyphony in the context of a weekly Solemn Mass in the traditional rite, and the volunteer St. Mary’s Choir, whose core repertoire is English music of the 19th and 20th centuries.
 He is founder and director of the St. Mary’s Student Schola, a comprehensive program of musical education for children.
 The Student Schola sings regularly for Masses and Vespers in Connecticut and elsewhere, including a foray to World Youth Day in Madrid to sing Gregorian propers and polyphonic motets at stadium Masses.
 He directs Viri Galilaei, an ensemble of men from the tristate New York area who gather weekly to sing Vespers, to explore the singing of medieval polyphony from original manuscripts, and to discuss matters of theology, philosophy, and politics.